 I have been privileged to study martial arts under a number of exceptionally accomplished martial artists including Hanshi Joseph Hedderman, Sensei Walter Mazak, Master Dorothy Nicholas, Kyoshi Ronald Pardini, Master Eugene Kim, and, principally, Grandmaster Kyu Ha Kim.
 I was Grandmaster Kyu Ha Kim’s student for more than twenty-eight years.
-Grandmaster Kyu Ha Kim is a remarkable human being, martial artist and teacher who embodies what is best in martial arts.
+Grandmaster Kyu Ha Kim was a remarkable human being, martial artist, and teacher who embodied what is best in martial arts.
 I wrote the following article in 2013 to honor him and chronicle his extraordinary life.

 –Master Christopher D. Moore

 My Family grew rice on our farm in Korea.
 When the rice plants were young, they grew straight and tall.
 As they grew older and became heavy with rice, their heads bowed.–Grandmaster Kyu Ha Kim